What is Scleroderma?

 - Use mild, unscented or moisturizing soaps such as: Alpha Kerry Dove, Aveeno Bar (dry skin formula), Lever 2000, Neutrogena (dry skin formula).

-Do not use: Ivory, Dial, Zest, Safeguard, Jergens, Lava, Lifebuoy, Camay, Coast, Cuticura or Ocean Spring.
+Do not use: Ivory, Dial, Zest, Safeguard, Jergens, Lava, Lifebuoy, Camay, Coast, Cuticura or Irish Spring soaps.

 - Limit the use of soap to areas that are likely to have body odor.
 Rinse well.